About the

 What We Do:

-Build a Thriving Community: We bring together current and aspiring culinary medicine professionals to network, share best practices, spark new ideas, and empower and grow teaching kitchens around the world.
+Build a Thriving Community: We bring together current and aspiring culinary medicine professionals to share best practices, exchange ideas, and grow teaching kitchens worldwide.

-Champion Research & Collaboration: We connect our members with evidence-driven insights across public, private, and non-profit sectors, ensuring that their teaching kitchen programs are grounded in the latest research.
+Champion Research & Collaboration: We connect members with evidence-based insights across public, private, and non-profit sectors, grounding teaching kitchen programs in the latest science.

-Expand Global Impact: Through member-led webinars, co-created resources, and innovative tools and content, we equip our community to grow teaching kitchen-related programming globally.
+Expand Global Impact: Through member-led webinars, co-created resources, and innovative tools, we equip our community to expand teaching kitchen programs across the globe.

-Advocate for Change: We provide a unified platform for policy action, driving support and recognition for teaching kitchens in healthcare, education, and beyond.
+Advocate for Change: We provide a unified platform for policy action, securing recognition and support for teaching kitchens in healthcare, education, and beyond.

 Our Story